bioinfo-pf-curie/smartseq3/docs/output.md

 - **Unassigned_NoFeatures** :  read alignments that do not overlap any exon (feature).
 - **Unassigned_Ambiguity** : read alignments that overlap two or more exons (features) or genes (meta-features).

-A percentage representation can also be plot and arround 60% is expected to be assigned.
+A percentage representation can also be plotted.
+A least 60% of aligned reads are expected to be assigned to a gene.

 **Output directory: `readAssignment`**